Bankruptcy and car finance explained

 Credit scores aren’t an exact science, and they can be affected by a range of different factors.
 However, there are a few steps you can take that can help to boost your score over time after bankruptcy:

-• Check your credit report – there are several services that allow you to check your credit score for free in the UK.
+• Check your credit report – There are several services that allow you to check your credit score for free in the UK.
 This is a great habit to adopt as it helps you spot mistakes quickly.
 If you notice something on your report that doesn’t look right, challenge it with the relevant credit reference agency as soon as possible.

-• Improve your credit ratio – maxing out your credit cards and using your entire overdraft every month probably won’t improve your score.
+• Improve your credit ratio – Maxing out your credit cards and using your entire overdraft every month probably won’t improve your score.
 Instead, using a smaller percentage of the total credit available can help demonstrate that you’re a responsible borrower.
 For this reason, consider keeping your existing credit cards open if you pay off the balance every month.

-• Get on the electoral roll – you can register online for free in minutes.
+• Get on the electoral roll – You can register online for free in minutes.
 Make sure you register each time you move house so that your credit profile is up to date.

-• Limit new credit applications – each time you apply for credit, a hard search will be carried out and this is marked on your credit report.
+• Limit new credit applications – Each time you apply for credit, a hard search will be carried out and this is marked on your credit report.
 Too many hard searches in a short period of time can concern lenders as they may worry that you’re relying on credit too much.

-• Check your linked accounts – if you’ve taken out any form of finance with another person, such as a joint credit card or mortgage, your credit profiles will now be linked, and their financial behaviour could affect your credit score.
+• Check your linked accounts – If you’ve taken out any form of finance with another person, such as a joint credit card or mortgage, your credit profiles will now be linked, and their financial behaviour could affect your credit score.
 Keep this in mind whenever you’re thinking about taking out a new joint loan.

 Can I get bad credit car finance?

-Yes, if you have bad credit for any reason, including a past bankruptcy, you may be able to secure a car loan, even if you’ve been refused elsewhere.
 At CarFinance 247, we understand that credit scores come in all shapes and sizes and sometimes your credit score needs some work.
 But having poor credit doesn’t mean you need to give up on car finance, especially if you need a new car.
-While we can’t guarantee that we’ll be able to find you an approval, we consider every application individually and our panel of lenders takes a range of factors into account, not just your credit score.
+While we can’t guarantee that we’ll be able to find you an approval, we consider every application individually and our panel of lenders takes a range of factors into account.

 Verity Hogan